DiamondLightSource/malcolmjs/docs/source/userguide/monitoring_attribute_values.rst

 Data Retrieval and Table Update Frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Data is supplied to the table at a frequency of 20Hz.
+Data is supplied to the table at a frequency of up to 20Hz.
 #.
 On screen updates are set to a pre-defined temporal frequency of 1 second.
 #.
 Each 1 second update includes *all* data supplied at 20Hz frequency during the preceeding second.
 #.
 Newest data is presented at the *bottom* of the table.